When Science Goes Awry

 Diminishing Returns

-Over the next four months, each of us darted roughly twenty-five baboons.
+Over the next few months, each of us darted roughly twenty-five baboons.

 It was painful.
 Some nights I lay awake knowing that the next day would be my turn with the blowpipe.

-In the 1970s, darting wild animals was widely accepted in field biology and even celebrated in wildlife documentaries.
+In the 1970s, darting wild animals was widely accepted in field biology and in wildlife documentaries.
 Today, new technologies have largely replaced such methods.
-GPS tracking, noninvasive hormone studies, genetic analyses from fecal samples, and remote monitoring techniques have transformed the field.
+Non-invasive hormonal and DNA analysis, AI-assisted remote monitoring, and other techniques have transformed the field.
 Darting wild baboons to gather physiological data would now be much harder to justify.

 The Observation on White Island

-Although irrelevant to my nutrition study, I strongly suspected that Captain was Fanni’s father.
+Although irrelevant to my nutrition study, I was aware that Captain Kirk was probably Fanni’s father.

-As Norbert drew closer, young Fanni climbed onto Captain’s lap.
-Captain lifted the infant and stood facing Norbert in a stiff, defensive posture.
-Fanni clung upside-down to Captain’s belly while both males stared at one another.
+As Norbert drew closer, young Fanni climbed onto Captain Kirk’s lap.
+He lifted the infant and stood facing Norbert in a stiff, defensive posture.
+Fanni clung upside-down to Captain Kirk’s belly while both males stared at each other.

 I had occasionally seen similar interactions in our baboons, but I had paid them little attention.

-Captain was not protecting himself.
+Captain Kirk was not using Fanni as a buffer.
 He was protecting Fanni.

-Sitting there on White Island, with the recent infanticides fresh in my mind, I realized that I had spent two years watching baboons without fully understanding what I was seeing.
+Sitting there on White Island, with the recent infanticides fresh in my mind, I realized that I had spent two years documenting baboon diets while remaining oblivious to the social drama unfolding around me.

 The patterns suddenly became obvious.